nhmvienna/AutDeNovo/README.md

 -   **RAM**: <u>Integer in gb (1-1900; default: 20 gb RAM ) </u>.
 The total amount of RAM memory in gigabytes reserved for the pipeline, **except for the denovo assembly, see below**, :warning: If you want to speed up the analysis, check with `qstat` how much RAM has already been reserverd by other users, before choosing the RAM memory for your job.
 Note, that "only" 1900gb are available and all new jobs that exceed the sum will be queded until enough sources becaome available. :warning:; For analyses other than de-novo assemblies, no more than 200GB of RAM are usually necessary for genomes &lt;1gb size.

-**(2) RAM**  The total amount of RAM memory to be reserved for parallel computation of analyses, except for the de-novo assembly.
+**(3) RAM for thew denovo assmebly**  The total amount of RAM memory to be reserved for the de-novo assembly.

--   **RAM**: <u>Integer in gb (1-1900; default: 20 gb RAM ) </u>.
-The total amount of RAM memory in gigabytes reserved for the pipeline, **except for the denovo assembly, see below**, :warning: If you want to speed up the analysis, check with `qstat` how much RAM has already been reserverd by other users, before choosing the RAM memory for your job.
-Note, that "only" 1900gb are available and all new jobs that exceed the sum will be queded until enough sources becaome available. :warning:; For analyses other than de-novo assemblies, no more than 200GB of RAM are usually necessary for genomes &lt;1gb size.
+-   **RAMAssembly**: <u>Integer in gb (1-1900; default: 20 gb RAM ) </u>.
+The total amount of RAM memory in gigabytes reserved for the denovo assembly only, :warning: If you want to speed up the analysis, check with `qstat` how much RAM has already been reserverd by other users, before choosing the RAM memory for your job.
+Note, that "only" 1900gb are available and all new jobs that exceed the sum will be queded until enough sources becaome available. :warning:; Note, that highly parallelized (>100 threads) assemblies of genomes >1gb with Spades often require more than 1000 GB of RAM.
+Please check Dr. Google beforehands since choosing not enoug RAM may result in the failure of the assembly.

+**(4) Decontamination with Kraken**  You can optionally decontaminate your raw reads from contamination with bacterial and human DNA using the Kraken pipeline ([see below](#2-detection-of-microbial-and-human-contamination)).
+However, my experience has shown that this approach results in a high false positive rate (wrongly detected human contamination) when analysing vertebrate data.

+-   **decont**: <u> String (yes/no; default: "no")</u>

+**(5) Estimate ploidy with SmudgePlot**  You can optionally estimate the ploidy of your sample using the program SmudgePlot ([see below](#2-detection-of-microbial-and-human-contamination)) .
+However, this is EXTREMELY memory hungry and cannot be parallelized.
+Thus, these analyses may require days or evern weeks to finish; use with caution!

+-   **SmudgePlot**: <u> String (yes/no; default: "no")</u>

-**(2) BUSCO**  you can optionally also provide the name of the BUSCO database which should be used for BUSCO analyses during the quality control steps to evaluate the quality and the completeness of the denovo assembly.
+**(6) BUSCO**  you can optionally also provide the name of the BUSCO database which should be used for BUSCO analyses during the quality control steps to evaluate the quality and the completeness of the denovo assembly.

--   **BuscoDB**: The name of the BUSCO database to be used for the QC analyses, a complete list can be found [here](https://busco.ezlab.org/busco_v4_data.html) and [here](https://busco.ezlab.org/list_of_lineages.html).
+-   **BuscoDB**: <u>String (default: "vertebrata_odb10")</u> The name of the BUSCO database to be used for the QC analyses, a complete list can be found [here](https://busco.ezlab.org/busco_v4_data.html) and [here](https://busco.ezlab.org/list_of_lineages.html).
 By default, the database `vertebrata_odb10` is used.

 ## Command